2006

 ● That we sometimes laugh at ourselves contradicts the Superiority theory of humor.

-● 12-14-2006: The Iranian president’s vociferous denial of the Jewish Holocaust, the purpose of which denial presumably is to somehow undercut Israel’s right to exist, seems counterproductive to that end, for this reason.
+● 12-14-2006: The Iranian president’s vociferous denial of the Jewish Holocaust, the purpose of which denial is presumably to somehow undercut Israel’s right to exist, seems counterproductive to that end, for this reason.
 If the Holocaust’s nonexistence militates against Israel’s right to be; then, logically, the Holocaust’s existence bolsters Israel’s right to be.
 But any contrary rhetoric notwithstanding, everyone knows that the Holocaust did happen.
 Hence (by introducing the proposition that the Holocaust favors Israel), the Iranians’ Holocaust denial, far from undermining Israel, actually supports her.

 ● To those opposed to vaccinating young public-school girls for cervical cancer on the grounds that to do so would encourage sexual behavior by the young (cervical cancer is sexually transmitted), I would ask the following questions.
 Suppose that cervical cancer did not exist.
 Would you favor creating the disease because it would discourage youthful sex?
 If not, how would you distinguish refusing to vaccinate against the disease from creating it?
-Suppose the disease did not exist; that someone had the power to create it, and exercised that power, thus bringing the malady into existence.
+Suppose the disease did not exist, that someone had the power to create it, and exercised that power, thus bringing the malady into existence.
 Would you favor undoing such action, even though it would encourage sex among youth?
 If so, how do you distinguish ending the disease from vaccinating against it?
 For that matter, why not pass a law making youthful sex punishable by death?
 After all, that, too, would discourage the practice.
 But isn’t refusing to vaccinate against a deadly sexually transmitted disease in order to discourage sex tantamount to imposing the death penalty for it?

 ● 12-15-2006: Only intrinsic values would be truly and strictly commensurable.